 2. Integrate Slack With Your Existing Systems

-While Slack is a great messaging platform, it also integrates nicely with many other tools making it even more valuable to sales teams.
+While Slack is a great messaging platform, it integrates nicely with many other tools making it even more valuable to sales teams.

 Slack Integration With Salesforce